espcarpi/red-light-green-light/README.md

 # Red Light/Green light
-It is a game made for a challenge created with Angular 13 and Ionic 6
+It is a game made for a challenge created with Angular 13 and Ionic 6.
+The game has been developed to be able to run in Android and Ios devices and, also, in browsers.

 # How to make it run in Android
 1. You need to download the apk in apks folder.